How to fix unknown PCI device in Windows Device Manager

 Download and install the latest chipset and video card drivers.
 If you or someone you know built your computer, it came with the motherboard CD (compact disc).
 This CD contains the chipset drivers.
 Otherwise, you can find drivers for all the major chipsets on our motherboard drivers page.

 Corrupt or missing video card drivers

-Other PCI device that Windows is unable to identify
+Other PCI device that Windows cannot identify

 If you tried the above two steps and your Windows Device Manager still contains an Unknown PCI device, likely the device cannot be identified.

 If you that the device not being identified is installed, we suggest you obtain the latest drivers for that device.
 A listing of drivers is on our drivers page.

 If you've recently finished installing or reinstalling Windows onto the computer and are getting the unknown PCI device, we suggest you manually identify the PCI (peripheral component interconnect) device through the registry.